Reduce RAM fragmentation

 Sending this over to Alexander Motin to confirm my suspicions here.

-#5 Updated by Alexander Motin over 1 year ago
+#5 Updated by Alexander Motin almost 4 years ago

 Inactive memory should not create pressure for ARC.
 Something else probably did, and inactive memory just filled the gap.
 My guess is that it can be a high level of kernel address space fragmentation, which does not allow ARC allocate sufficiently large blocks of kernel address space.
 Could you try to increase KVA size to 1.5-2x of your physical RAM (by adding loader tunable vm.kmem_size=206158430208 -- 192GB) and report whether it help?

-#6 Updated by Dan Brown about 1 year ago
+#6 Updated by Dan Brown over 3 years ago

 I haven't forgotten about this, but the increase in inactive takes place over the space of weeks.
 I recently upgraded my server to 11.0-U2, and will update this further once I've had a change to see what happens.
 Right now, the system is reported 119.4G wired, 4.0G inactive, and an ARC size of 107.8G.

-#8 Updated by Alexander Motin about 1 year ago
+#8 Updated by Alexander Motin over 3 years ago

 - Status changed from 46 to Ready For Release